XYOracleNetwork-v1/sdk-core-kotlin/README.md

 The library has heavily abstracted modules so that all operations will work with any crypto, storage, networking, ect.

 ## Installing
-You can add sdk-core-kotlin to your existing app by cloning the project and manually adding it to your build.gradle:
+You can add sdk-core-kotlin to your existing app by cloning the project and manually adding it to your build.gradle or by using JitPack:

 ```
 git clone git@github.com:XYOracleNetwork/sdk-core-kotlin.git